 The harsh reality is that relationships come and go, start and end.
 Very few relationships will be consistent throughout your entire life.
 But this doesn’t have to be a tragic roller coaster of emotions.
 We can learn to appreciate them, grow into a higher level of social wisdom, and let them go to make space for new relationships that offer greater fulfillment.

 The process of moving forward can be difficult, painful, and even scary, but it can lead you to a healthier mindset and better opportunities for connection.
-Acceptance and Commitment Therapy (ACT) can be a beneficial part of this journey.
+Acceptance and Commitment Therapy (ACT) may be a beneficial part of this journey.